AvChilds/SQL-PropertyDB/README.md

 ---

 ### 💬 Notes
-This project demonstrates data modeling, real-world logic, and business analysis with SQL.
+This project demonstrates data modelling, real-world logic, and business analysis with SQL.
 It showcases how structured data can drive insight and decision-making in a rental/lettings context.

 ---